Why anything less than a Best Picture Oscar for ‘Parasite’ is not enough

 A story that is both incredibly of the moment—and timeless

 As I mentioned upon the November release of Knives Out, 2019 was the year of genre movies about class struggle.
 Even though Bong Joon-ho reportedly first conceived of Parasite in 2013, the film’s thematic gut-punch connects more solidly with U.S. audiences in 2019, as news about the amazing, record-breaking economy coincides with stagnant wages and GoFundMe healthcare.
 Our obsession with inequality finds its ideal avatar in the Kim family at the center of Parasite.
 One by one, each flawed, striving Kim scams their way into the employ of the aristocratic Park family, like a bunch of Anna Delveys.
-Although at first the Kims can’t believe their good fortune, gradually they come to realize that their meager gains can’t erase the impossible distance between them and the Parks, who will always need flawed strivers beneath them who are willing to scrap their weekend plans in order to carry off a whimsical impromptu birthday party for their son.
+Although at first the Kims can’t believe their good fortune, gradually they come to realize that their meager gains can’t erase the impossible distance between them and the Parks, who will always need flawed strivers beneath them who are willing to scrap their weekend plans in order to carry off a whimsical impromptu birthday party.

-It’s a hard-learned lesson, though.
+It’s a lesson hard-learned, though.
 While the Kims slowly come to terms with which station they occupy, they lack even a whiff of class solidarity.
-When Ki-taek (Song Kang Ho) hopes out loud the Parks’ driver, whom he has displaced, landed on his feet, his daughter Ki-Jung (Park So Dam) urges him, “We’re the ones who need help, worry about us.”
+When Ki-taek (Song Kang Ho) hopes out loud that the Parks’ driver, whom he has displaced, landed on his feet, his daughter Ki-Jung (Park So Dam) urges him, “We’re the ones who need help, worry about us.”
 After matriarch Chung-sook (Chang Hyae Jin) discovers the housekeeper she got fired, Moon-gwang (Lee Jung-Eun), living in a secret basement in the Parks’ house with her husband Kun-sae (Park Myeong-hoon), the Kims look down their noses at them.
 Moon-gwang appeals to Chung-sook not to call the police, “as fellow members of the needy,” but none of the Kims are prepared to acknowledge this designation.

-Like the immaculately structured Park house where the bulk of the film takes place, the film is built to show how the major class divisions reinforce each other and create further division within each level.
+Like the immaculately structured Park house where the bulk of the film takes place, the film is built to show how the major class divisions reinforce each other and create further division within each level, in a way viewers might also see reflected in the news the second they leave the theater.

 A film that challenges our expectations

-There was a reason the first wave of viewers tended to urged friends to go into this movie cold.
-With a title like Parasite from the director of a metaphor-laden monster movie, The Host, one could be forgiven for assuming that a film whose trailer features a family ingesting poisonous fumigation air might be a supernatural horror.
-Lo and behold, Parasite does eventually descent into a form of horror.
-However, it also has elements of just about every other genre as well.
-Like a Mercedes that corners well, we glide from pitch-black comedy to upstairs-downstairs drama to dread-infested thriller.
-There is a surprise behind every neatly dusted doorway, and each of them is well-earned and pays off.
+There was a reason the first wave of viewers tended to urge friends to go into this movie cold. (“Don’t read anything, just see it!”)
+With a title like Parasite from the director of metaphor-laden monster movie, The Host, one could be forgiven for assuming a film whose trailer prominently features fumigation-ingesting might be a supernatural horror.
+And lo and behold, Parasite does eventually descend into horror.
+However, it also has elements of just about every other genre.
+Like a Mercedes that corners well, we glide from pitch-black comedy to upstairs-downstairs drama and dread-infested thriller.
+There is a surprise lurking behind every neatly dusted doorway, and each of them is well-earned and pays off.

 What might be most surprising of all, however, is how Bong Joon-ho makes a symphony out of playing with viewers’ sympathies.
 We start out fully on the side of the Kim family.
 We can’t help but latch onto them early on as they clink beers to celebrate “the reconnection of our phones and our bounteous Wi-Fi” after doing some demeaning gig economy work together.
 But as we see them become class traitors in order to serve the Park family (who are also painted with shades of moral gray), our sympathies are tested.
 Whether or not you still identify with the Kims by the end, even after Ki-taek’s unexpected knife-thrust, they require a different kind of introspection from viewers than the antiheroes of prestige TV.